Social Work Licensure in Alaska

 Accredited Social Work Programs in Alaska

 Social work programs in Alaska prepare students for issues specific to the state, including the problems faced by indigenous peoples and the social norms of a huge state with a small population, considerable wilderness, and such a substantial distance from the rest of the United States.
-All of the schools in the directory below are accredited institutions, meaning that the social work degrees they offer meet the state's educational requirements for social work licensure.

 What Can You Do With a Social Work Degree?